-As of 2018, 37 percent of Michigan Medicare beneficiaries had Medicare Advantage plans, which was similar to the nationwide average of 34 percent.
-But 1,014,632 Michigan Medicare beneficiaries were enrolled in private plans as of September 2020 (as opposed to Original Medicare; this does not count people with private plans to supplement their Original Medicare coverage), which amounted to about 48 percent of the state’s Medicare population.
-This mirrors the nationwide trend of increasing Medicare Advantage enrollment over the last several years.
+As of 2018, 37% of Michigan Medicare beneficiaries had Medicare Advantage plans, which was similar to the nationwide average of 34% at that point.
+But 1,185,233 Michigan Medicare beneficiaries were enrolled in private plans as of March 2022 (as opposed to Original Medicare; this does not count people with private plans to supplement their Original Medicare coverage), which amounted to about 55% of the state’s Medicare population.

 Medigap in Michigan

 Original Medicare does not limit out-of-pocket healthcare costs, so most enrollees maintain some form of supplemental coverage.
 Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
 But for those who don’t, Medigap plans (also known as Medicare supplement plans or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had only Original Medicare.